Takeaways from the final night of the Democratic convention

 Here are key takeaways from the final night of the Democratic National Convention.

+It wasn’t new for Biden to say he wants a country “united in our pursuit of a more perfect union.”
+But it was a key moment for him to project that message to a new audience.

+“Easily the best and most affecting speech Biden has ever delivered,” historian Michael Beschloss said on Twitter.
+FAITH AT THE FOREFRONT

-On the night he was to officially accept the Democratic nomination for president, Joe Biden put faith front and center, making a point not to cede the issue to Republicans.
+Biden and the Democrats also put faith at the forefront, making a point not to cede the issue to Republicans.

 Simone Campbell, of the social justice activist group Nuns on the Bus, delivered the invocation.
 Atlanta Mayor Keisha Lance Bottoms praised the late civil rights icon John Lewis as a “God-fearing man.”
 Another segment from historian Jon Meacham leaned on Martin Luther King Jr.’s final sermon.